As an Amazon Associate and affiliate of other programs, I earn from qualifying purchases.

 • Can easily remove hard-packed snow, unlike leaf blowers.

-• Clears snow much quicker and more efficiently.
+• Clears snow much more quickly and more efficiently.

 • Typically more powerful than leaf blowers.